Billy Bremner: International career

 Scotland were the only home nation to qualify for the 1974 FIFA World Cup after finishing ahead of Czechoslovakia and Denmark in their group.
 However, Bremner was nearly not selected by manager Willie Ormond after Ormond found him drunk in a bar not long after Jimmy Johnstone had to be rescued by the coastguard having gotten stranded in a rowing boat during a night out following a home international match against Northern Ireland.
 Having been selected, Bremner captained Scotland to a 2–0 win over Zaire at the Westfalenstadion.
 He was later accused by Zairian player Ndaye Mulamba of racially abusing him during this match, as well as spitting at Mulamba and Mana Mamuwene.
 A highly creditable 0–0 draw against world champions Brazil left Scotland with high hopes of qualifying to the second round.
 Yet a 1–1 draw with Yugoslavia sent Scotland out of the competition unbeaten due to Brazil and Yugoslavia finishing level on points but with superior goal difference.

 Bremner's last cap came against Denmark on 3 September 1975.
 An incident in Copenhagen after the game where several players were ejected from a nightclub for an alleged fight led to a lifetime ban from international football by the Scottish Football Association; four other players, Willie Young, Joe Harper, Pat McCluskey and Arthur Graham also were banned for life (Graham and Harper later had their bans overturned).
 Bremner maintained his innocence, stating that the incident had been blown out of proportion by the SFA.

+Playing style and personality

+Bremner began his Leeds career as a right winger but came into his own after Revie shifted him to a central midfield role.
+In that position, Bremner became a "fiery midfield dynamo" whose "tireless energy" made him a natural leader on the field, always spurring his team on to greater efforts.
+In its Hall of Fame dedication to him, the National Football Museum said: "His priceless precision passing, stamina and skill led him to become a Leeds United legend and one of the game's greatest midfielders".

+In 2007, a Sunday Times article described Bremner as "10st of barbed wire" due to his tenacity and tough tackling.